wikimedia/pixel/README.md

 Note that although change id `Iff231a976c473217b0fa4da1aa9a8d1c2a1a19f2` has a `Depends-On` dependency, it is the only change that needs to be passed.
-Pixel will figure out and pull down the rest of the dependencies provided Pixel has the relevant repositories (set in repositories.json).
+Pixel will figure out and pull down the rest of the dependencies provided that it has the relevant repositories (set in repositories.json).

 An HTML report of your test resuls with screenshots will be opened automatically